stelong/stelong.github.io/_pages/search.md

 title: Search
 ---

-Not a massive list of projects posted on this website to justify a search bar functionality.
-Yet, if you are feeling lazy today, you can type e.g., 'python' to see If I've used Python in any of the projects.
+Type 'python' for example to see in which projects I've used Python.

 <div id="search-container">
     <input type="text" id="search-input" placeholder="Search through the projects...">